Technology-World/Calculator/README.md

 # Calculator
- A basic calculatorbdesignedvwith HTML, CSS andbJS
+ A basic calculator designed with HTML, CSS andJS